andybyers21/notes.ajb.app/notes/common-jekyll-commands.md

 `jekyll doctor` Outputs any deprecation or configuration issues.

-**Typically you’ll use jekyll serve while developing locally and jekyll build when you need to generate the site for production.**
+**Typically you’ll use `jekyll serve` while developing locally and `jekyll build` when you need to generate the site for production.**

+---